-A small card dated Saturday, April 14, 1866, showing that E. Johanson had achieved a week of industry and good conduct at the Bowdoin School.
-The name of D. C. Brown is imprinted on the card.
+A small card dated Saturday, April 14, 1866, showing that E. Johanson had achieved a week of industry and good conduct at the Bowdoin School in Boston, Massachusetts.

-Hopefully readers will have some insights into the identity of student E. Johanson.
+Hopefully a reader will share the identity of student E. Johanson.

 Daniel died 3 July 1884.
 A Memorial booklet with a sketch of his life and eulogies of friends and colleagues is online.